Welcome to the Financial Aid Office. We are here to serve your needs and look forward to hearing from you soon.

 To Parents and Prospective Students

 Due to privacy regulations, a student's information is exclusively discussed with the student.
-Students should regularly review myGadsdenState, their student e-mail, and Banner SSB.
+Students should regularly review myGadsdenState, their student e-mails, and Banner SSB.

 The mission and primary purpose of the Financial Aid Office is to deliver the highest quality services in an efficient and effective way; to secure adequate funding from the various Federal, State, and private sources to meet the needs of our students; and to support efforts that promote and encourage students to plan for postsecondary education.

 The Gadsden State Community College Financial Aid Office staff is committed to the highest standards of professional conduct.
 As members of NASFAA, the National Association of Student Financial Aid Administrators, the staff abides by its code of conduct, as follows.

 An institutional financial aid professional is expected to always maintain exemplary standards of professional conduct in all aspects of carrying out his or her responsibilities, specifically including all dealings with any entities involved in any manner in student financial aid, regardless of whether such entities are involved in a government sponsored, subsidized, or regulated activity.
 In doing so, a financial aid professional should:

 - Refrain from taking any action for his or her personal benefit.

 - Refrain from taking any action he or she believes is contrary to law, regulation, or the best interests of the students and parents he or she serves.

 - Ensure that the information he or she provides is accurate, unbiased, and does not reflect any preference arising from actual or potential personal gain.